Creating a PostgreSQL cluster

 imported-clusterdirectory. -

-In the same directory, configure and initialize the provider.
-There is no need to create a provider configuration file manually, as you can download it
+In the same directory, configure and initialize a provider.
+To avoid creating the provider configuration file manually, you can download it here

 . -